As a business owner or website manager for a business, you may be wondering what WordPress can do for you and why you should consider using it.

 6. As an open source platform, WordPress is always improving.

-WordPress is an open-source platform, which means it has a large community of designers and developers who are inspired and motivated to constantly make it better.
+WordPress is an open-source platform.
+This means it has a large community of designers and developers who are inspired and motivated to constantly make it better.

 With technology evolving, it is imperative that your website platform evolves to keep up with the changes.